 iPhoto: Jean-Laurent Ratel | Dancers: Jéremy Galdeano and Emma Garau Cima

 The company is also strongly commitmed to the local community.
 Since 1997, The Nutcracker Fund for Children has given thousands of children from disadvantaged communities an unforgettable holiday season, with educational workshops and a free performance of The Nutcracker.
 In 2010, Les Grands Ballets launched The Nutcracker Market—Montreal’s first non-profit Christmas market—to raise money for the Fund.

-Les Grands Ballets is currently preparing a number of large-scale projects, in particular those for the National Centre for Dance Therapy, launched in 2013.
-In 2017, the company relocated to its new premises, the Édifice Wilder Espace danse, in the heart of Montreal’s Quartier des spectacles, a unique creative crossroads.
+Les Grands Ballets is also involved in a number of large-scale projects, in particular the National Centre for Dance Therapy, launched in 2013, and Les Studios, launched in 2017.
+Also in 2017, the company relocated to its new premises, the Édifice Wilder : Espace danse, in the heart of Montreal’s Quartier des spectacles, a unique creative crossroads.
 All of these initiatives have one goal: Moving the world.
 Differently.